ncasuk/ncas-sonic-4-software/readme.md

 Code for processing the raw Gill 2D sonic data.
+Wibble